 |Books||EFFAT UNIVERSITY LIBRARY Special collection||Non-fiction||NA6083.I2 S94 2015 (Browse shelf)||c.
 1||Available||a31111000039548|

 |Books||EFFAT UNIVERSITY LIBRARY Special collection||Non-fiction||NA6083.I2 S94 2015 (Browse shelf)||c.
 2||In-library use only||a31111000033640|

-Browsing EFFAT UNIVERSITY LIBRARY Shelves , Shelving location: Islamic Architecture section , Collection code: Non Fiction Close shelf browser
+Browsing EFFAT UNIVERSITY LIBRARY Shelves , Shelving location: Special collection , Collection code: Non-fiction Close shelf browser

 Includes bibliographical references (pages 267-300) and index.

 Ahmad Ibn Tulun and his city.
 The sources -- Ahmad Ibn Tulun and his successors -- The lost city of al-Qata'i' -- The mosque of Ibn Tulun : history and architecture.
 The present-day mosque -- The Tulunid period -- The Ikhshidid and Fatimid periods -- The Ayyubid period -- The Mamluk period -- The Ottoman period -- The Muhammad 'Ali period -- The presidential era -- The legacy of Ibn Tulun.